RitaAkor/Enterprise-GitLab-CI-CD/README.md

   Launch an EC2 Instance on AWS cloud platform:

-   Create an EC2 instance on AWS and give it a name of your choice,i used "corporate-dev".Configure the security group with the following inbound rules as  shown below.Choose a T2.large instance type,ensure storage is above 15GB,launch the instance and copy the public IP address of the instance.
+   Create an EC2 instance on AWS and give it a name of your choice,i used "corporate-dev".I used UBUNTU as my AMI.Configure the security group with the following inbound rules as  shown below.Choose a T2.large instance type,ensure storage is above 15GB,launch the instance and copy the public IP address of the instance.